Endometrial cancer at a glance

 Endometrial cancer symptoms

-Symptoms of endometrial cancer often involve unusual vaginal bleeding, spotting and discharge.
+Symptoms often involve unusual vaginal bleeding, spotting and discharge.
 This includes bleeding between periods, bleeding after menopause and discharge without any blood.
-While abnormal bleeding may be the sign of other non-cancerous conditions, it should be reported to a doctor immediately.
+While abnormal bleeding may be the sign of other noncancerous conditions, it should be reported to a doctor immediately.

 Symptoms that are more common in the later stages of the disease include pelvic pain, unexplained weight loss, painful sex and the feeling of a mass (tumor) in the pelvic area.

 Treatments for endometrial cancer will differ for each woman depending on the stage of the cancer, the patient’s general health, whether future fertility is being considered and other variables.
-Treatment options include:
+Treatment options include the following.

 The most common way to treat endometrial cancer is to perform a total hysterectomy by removing a woman’s uterus and cervix.
 This may be paired with a bilateral salpingo-oophorectomy, which removes the ovaries and fallopian tubes.
 A total hysterectomy will make it impossible for a woman to have children in the future, so if fertility is a concern the patient should consult with a fertility preservation doctor before undergoing this procedure.